Community How-to Guide

 - U.S. Small Business Administration's Small Business Development Centers

-- America's Small Business Development Centers (ASBDC) Exit
+- America's Small Business Development Centers (ASBDC)

-- National Association of Workforce Development Boards Exit
+- National Association of Workforce Boards

 E3 projects are typically supported financially by leveraging existing funds.
 E3 communities have secured funds through project participants with a practical interest in improving the local manufacturing sector, or from federal funds already allocated and distributed to them.